UMNLibraries/janus/README.md

 Janus should write a log message to STDOUT, and redirect the request to PubMed, which should respond with search results for "neoplasm".

 To configure and extend Janus for use in your library, see the [API](#api) section below.
+To see how UMN Libraries configures, extends, and deployes Janus, see our [janus-deploy](https://github.com/UMNLibraries/janus-deploy) repository.

 ## API